Reviews You Can Rely On

 It is likely that you've already dished out for a pair of top-rated backcountry skis and some sweet AT bindings to go with them.
 Now, you're prioritizing value as you look at the up-to-four-figure price tag of backcountry ski boots.
 Worry not!
 We rounded up all the specs for the boots in our review and mapped them out specifically in terms of value.
 First, ski touring boot prices are consolidating.
 The best, most expensive ones aren't nearly as far from the least expensive as they used to be.
 This is largely due to a decrease at the top of the heap, though the least expensive boots have inched up, too.

-Our high-value award selection, the Scarpa Maestrale RS, represents what we believe to be a great value.
-Value shopping for ski boots usually compromises performance and weight more than durability or fit.
+The La Sportiva Vega represents the best value on the market.
+This boot is notably less expensive than other top performers – there are a few other boots that score similarly yet cost hundreds of dollars more.
+It tours nearly as well, but more importantly, maximizes downhill ski performance.
+We want to point out that bargain shopping for ski boots usually compromises performance and weight more than durability or fit.
 If the boot fits, less expensive options will do the trick, and you will grow accustomed to their particular performance tradeoffs.
-In fact, less expensive boots are often more durable than the lightweight options at the top of the heap.
+In fact, less expensive boots, like the Vega, are often more durable than the lightweight options at the top of the heap.

 Credit: Jediah Porter